laurosn/drupalcrm/README.md

 **5. Backup**

 * I've tried to use the *Backup and Migrate Drupal module*, but it was difficult to find good resources (docs , articles, etc).
 All examples that i've found were using the "wizard" screen, but we want to automate  the backup process without "manually" intervention.
 So, the option was to do this through "drush bam".
 I've tried, but as i said before, i haven't found good resources.
-So, i've decided to take a more generic approach: using two opensource solutions:  [Xtrabackup](https://www.percona.com/software/mysql-database/percona-xtrabackup)  to backup Mysql and   [Duplicity](http://duplicity.nongnu.org/) to backup the websites.
+So, i've decided to take a more generic approach, using two opensource solutions:  [Xtrabackup](https://www.percona.com/software/mysql-database/percona-xtrabackup)  to backup Mysql and   [Duplicity](http://duplicity.nongnu.org/) to backup the websites.

 * **5.1 Backup/Restore Mysql**
   * The puppet class *drupalcrm::backup* (file backup.pp) installs the xtrabackup package and restore shell script